 Germs don’t just travel on hard surfaces — they fill the air as well.
 This means when you sick coworker refuses to stay home and is sneezing all over the office, they’re quickly spreading germs.
 And while you may want to walk around in a cloud of disinfectant spray all day, that’s not practical or good for your lungs.
 So instead, you should think about a few ways to clean the air in the office — literally.
 Air purifiers are a great investment, and you can even keep one right at your desk, as long as it’s okay with your boss.
 Other options include diffusers, which can emit purifying components into the air.
 And if possible, talk to your boss about getting the building’s ductwork cleaned.
 While this may seem a little over the top, germs can continuously be circulated throughout the office through the HVAC system.
 And as an added bonus, productivity among employees may increase.
 The National Center for Biotechnology Information found that improving indoor air quality can help increase workplace performance and productivity by 6% to 9%.
 All in all, be mindful of how clean the air you’re breathing in is.

-Unfortunately, you can’t force your coworkers to stay home when they’re sick or make them cover their mouths when they sneeze.
+Unfortunately, you can’t force your coworkers to stay home when they’re experiencing symptoms like a sore throat or make them cover their mouths when they sneeze.
+And truth be told, your car is consistently dirtier than your home, having 17,000 times more bacteria.
 But if you follow these simple tips, you may have a good chance of avoiding getting sick.